albertkjoller/albertkjoller.github.io/_news/staying-on-the-manifold-preprint.md

 related_posts: false
 ---

-New preprint called *"Staying on the Manifold: Geometry-Aware Noise Injection"*.
-Joint work with Johanna and Georgios! 💥
+**New preprint** w.
+Johanna and Georgios: ["Staying on the Manifold: Geometry-Aware Noise Injection".](https://arxiv.org/pdf/2509.20201?)